csr632/react-hook-svs/README.md

 ### Scope

 Any service must be run in a "scope object".
 A service can access other services that is run in the same "scope".
-Services that is hosted in ancestor components are always accessable.
+(A service can also access other services from React context.)

 Scope object will collect all the context providers of its services, and inject into a JSX at once, saving you from provider hell!